luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 *INFO/DPR* ..
 Deprecated in favor of INFO/AD;
         Number of high-quality bases for each observed allele (Number=R,Type=Integer)

+Whereas the  `REF`  and  `ALT`  columns show the change, we need to know how many of the copies of the DNA carry the variant or variants.
+The variant is encoded in `GT`  that indicates the genotype of this sample at this site.It is constructed out of slash-separated numbers where:

+-   `0`  indicates the  `REF`  field,
+-   `1`  indicates the first entry in the  `ALT`  field,
+-   `2`  indicates the second entry in the  `ALT`  field and so on.

+For example for a diploid organism the GT field indicates the two alleles carried by the sample:

+-   `0/0`  - the sample is a homozygous reference
+-   `0/1`  - the sample is heterozygous, carrying one of each the REF and ALT alleles
+-   `1/2`  - would indicate a heterozygous carrying one copy of each of the ALT alleles.
+-   `1/1`  - the sample is homozygous for the first alternate
+-   `2/2`  - the sample is heterozygous for the second alternate

+and so on.
+For samples of higher ploidy (multiple copies of chromosomes), there would be as many  `/`characters as there are copies of each chromosome.
+For example, a tetraploid genotype could be  `0/1/0/2`.

  Further columns from 10 onwards represent samples.
 A VCF file may contain any number of sample columns, thousands even and can be thought of as a single database that represents all variations in all samples.

  ## Variant Calling Pipeline